bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sidler.md

 * Schläfli was Sidler's colleague at the University of Bern for thirty-five years.
 * Whilst he mainly lectured on analytic geometry, infinitesimal calculus, theory of functions and number theory, Sidler primarily gave lectures on theoretical astronomy and synthetic geometry.
 * No doubt one can imagine the autodidact Schläfli's interest when he asked Sidler to tell him about the famous lectures in Paris and Berlin, and how valuable Sidler's exemplary lecture notes were to him.
+* Sidler introduced his older friend to the theory of spherical harmonics, ...
 * and when Schläfli mastered this area through his inventions, Sidler, as a student, looked up to him without envy.
 * Although described as lank and bookish, Sidler enjoyed good health throughout his lifetime.
 * could ever forget Georg Sidler!
 Today we live in completely different times than just a few decades ago, and as the times change, so do the faces.